Niel Wright: Literary output

 Among the New Zealand bibliographers and critics he has written on are Peter Alcock, Rowan Gibbs, Don McKenzie and Joan Stevens.
 He has published bibliographies of Ivan Bootham, Jeremy Commons, Mark Pirie and Michael O'Leary.

 Wright's published works include plays, filmscripts, novels, short stories and two verse novellas.

 His earliest plays date from the 1950s.
 From 1984 all his plays have been written in verse.
 They include Orestes in Phthia, Apollonius at Rome and Women of Sparta.
 He has also written three filmscripts: Mysterious Eve, Wolf's Gorge, or Operation Fullscale, and Across the Ningthi.
 His novels include Underprivileged Lovers, Strangers in the Blood, Caisson, and The Last Time I Saw Turfit.
 His latest is Weston Burley's Business in Great Waters (2007).
 He has also written The Fall of the Modern West, a book on the philosophy of history.

-He has published two major works of literary autobiography: Brilliantly Wright (1989) and Being, Obsession and Besetment (2007).
+He has published two works of literary autobiography: Brilliantly Wright (1989) and Being, Obsession and Besetment (2007).

+In 1966, Wright had a poetry collection, The Imaginings of the Heart, published by The Chiron Press in Kansas, USA.

+In 2002, Niel Wright’s verse novella The Sun Wheel was set to music by Ivan Bootham and performed before the opera The Death of Venus, of which Jeremy Commons was co-librettist.
+Bootham also previously set to music Niel’s Three Lejjoon Poems (2000), a short song cycle and read his poetry on YouTube.

+In 2004, Earl of Seacliff Art Workshop reprinted his collection, Only A Bullet Will Stop Me Now.

-Wright's most recent work is The Pop Artist's Garland: Selected Poems 1952–2009, drawing on his epic poem The Alexandrians as well as his post-Alexandrian work.
+Wright's The Pop Artist's Garland: Selected Poems 1952–2009, drawing on his epic poem The Alexandrians as well as his post-Alexandrian work was published by HeadworX and edited by Mark Pirie.

+Critic Gill Ward wrote of The Pop Artist's Garland: "You will get the feel of this important and prolific poet who is largely underrepresented in New Zealand anthologies.
+Pirie has done Wright and his readers a brave justice in bringing so much of Wright's work to our attention by publishing this selection."